phantasm66/mtarep/README.md

 **rbls**

-    The list of RBL/DNSBL's you want mtarep to check your MTA public IP addresses against.
+    A YAML array collection of RBL/DNSBL's you want mtarep to check your MTA public IP addresses against.
 The format of each of these must be the RBL/DNSBL hostnames that are queried for listings (eg: bl.spamcop.net)

 **provider_block_strings**

-    A key/value list of external email provider names (the key) and a string (the value) that indicates a provider is blocking your MTA.
+    A YAML hash collection of external email provider names (the key) and a string (the value) that indicates a provider is blocking your MTA.
 These key/values are used by mtarep to search your remote MTA mail logs using the other related configuration settings you specified elsewhere in the main mtarep-conf.yml configuration file.

 **removal_links**

-    A key/value list of external email provider names and rbl lists (the key) and a corresponding URL (the value) to that provider or rbl's listing info and/or removal form.
+    A YAML hash collection of external email provider names and rbl lists (the key) and a corresponding URL (the value) to that provider or rbl's listing info and/or removal form.

 **assistance_links** (optional)

-    A key/value list of custom documentation that outlines any steps your organization has for resolving a reported mtarep issue.
+    A YAML hash collection of any custom documentation you maintain that outlines steps your organization has for resolving a specific mtarep reported issue.
 These links are used in the modal of a clicked issue in mtarep.

 Install
 -------